 On the other is a briefing for the specific scenario complete with map, orders of battle and victory conditions.
 Because there are six scenarios, and two pages per scenario, there are 12 pages in the pack.
 I’ll print the pack double sided and multiple copies.

-You can download the set of brochures including general instructions as a PDF (14 pages).
+You can download the set of brochures including general instructions as a PDF or DOCX (14 pages) (14 pages).

 One of the things I left off the brochure was morale.
 This was deliberate.